-This exciting project covered three key are as
+This exciting project covered three key areas:

-- We believe our environment is too good to waste - We believe our communities are too good to waste - We believe our people are too good to waste.
+- We believe our environment is too good to waste - We believe our communities are too good to waste - We believe our people are too good to waste

-Although the business has been closed for much of this year, we have nonetheless progressed with this programme and in this section we will describe our achievements in those three areas.
+Although the business has been closed for much of this year, we have nonetheless progressed with this programme and in this section we will describe our achievements in these three areas.

 While Fuller's has long taken actions that highlight the Company's commitment to CSR, the external environment has moved on and we are taking a bold move to redouble our own performance in this area with a new ESG programme.
-This will be a key plank of the overarching strategy (see page 19) and will see the principles of sustainability embedded in that strategy On an operational level, it will continue to be delivered through the Life is too good to woste initiative.
+This will be a key plank of the overarching strategy (see page 19) and will see the principles of sustainability embedded in that strategy On an operational level, it will continue to be delivered through the Life is too good to waste in takie.

-As part of this process, we are recruiting a dedicated Head of Susta nability who will be responsible for delivering our ESG plan.
+As part of this process, we are recruiting a dedicated Head of Sustainability who will be responsible for delivering our ESG plan.
 They will take ownership for setting, monitoring and reporting on the goals set and targets met.

-We will now take a look at some of those goals and targets and report back on our ach evements over the last year.
+We will now take a look at some of those goals and targets and report back on our achievements over the last year.

-Our environment is too good to waste
+Our environment is too good to waste A road to net zero delivered through energy